falkush/bluedog-v2/README.md

 # bluedog-v2

-Initial save state must be in slot 1 and 3.
+Initial save state must be in slot 3.

 # Letters meaning